NVIDIA/aistore/cmd/cli/resources/object.md

 - `OBJECT_NAME` is prepended to each object name.
 - Abbreviations in source like `../` are not supported at the moment.

-### Examples

-All examples below put into an empty bucket and the source directory structure is:
+All **examples** below put into an empty bucket and the source directory structure is:

 ```
 /home/user/bck/img1.tar